Back to blog

 Last updated: 2026-04-18

 The most common misunderstanding is to treat every missing result as a technical failure.
 Public Instagram content changes constantly.
 Stories expire on their own, posts can be archived or removed, public accounts can switch to private status, and some media may be restricted by age or region.
-A viewer cannot surface content that the source platform is no longer making publicly available.
+A public-only utility cannot surface content that the source platform is no longer making publicly available.

 That is why the first question should always be about visibility, not the tool itself.
 Is the account still public right now?
 Was the story definitely posted within the last 24 hours?
 Is the URL or username exact?
 Is the missing asset a reel, a profile picture, or a post that may have its own delivery behavior?
 These checks sound simple, but they solve a large share of support questions before any technical debugging is needed.